Hiking Capitol Reef: Grand Wash Trail Guide

 You’ve probably heard of The Narrows from Zion National Park, but did you know that Capitol Reef has its own Narrows?
 It may not be as grand as Zion’s but it’s definitely worth seeing if you’re visiting Capitol Reef National Park.

 To explore the narrows, jump on the 5 mile trail through Capitol Reef’s Grand Wash.
-This is an easy and family friendly walk through a dry stream bed with towering rock walls and a diversity of plant life.
+This is a easy and family friendly walk through a dry stream bed with towering rock walls and a diversity of plant life.
 If you’re looking to see what makes Capitol Reef unique from Utah’s other national parks, this trail is the place to do it.

 TIP | The Grand Wash trail can be easily combined with the Cassidy Arch trail to make a 8.0 mile out and back hike.